 Experience

-• Advised European multinational telecommunications and mass media conglomerate as global counsel in widespread and intensive internal investigation across numerous jurisdictions in Europe, the Caribbean, the Middle East, and North Africa following high-profile arrest of the client’s co-founder in Portugal on allegations of orchestrating a complex ring of fraud, money laundering, and tax evasion through company suppliers.
+• Advised European telecommunications and media conglomerate in widespread internal investigation across numerous jurisdictions in Europe, the Caribbean, the Middle East, and North Africa following high-profile arrest of the client’s co-founder on allegations of orchestrating a complex ring of fraud, money laundering, and tax evasion through company suppliers.

-• Advised multinational consulting firm on wide-ranging internal investigation into potential violations of financial and trade sanctions targeting Russia at subsidiaries in the United Kingdom, United States, and European Union.
+• Advised multinational environmental consulting firm on wide-ranging internal investigation into potential violations of financial and trade sanctions targeting Russia at client subsidiaries in the United Kingdom, United States, European Union, Australia, and China.

 • Conducted numerous government-facing and internal investigations for Dow Index life sciences company in multiple jurisdictions across Europe (including France, Switzerland, the Netherlands, Austria, and Belarus) related to allegations of corruption, fraud, and violations of company policy.